vshOps/Codsoft_vsh/README.md

 This repository contains all the Python programming tasks and projects completed during my internship at [CodSoft](https://www.codsoft.in?utm_source=chatgpt.com).

 The internship provided hands-on experience in Python programming, problem-solving, and software development.
-Throughout the program, I worked on multiple projects that helped strengthen my understanding of core programming concepts and improve my coding skills through practical implementation...
+Throughout the program, I worked on multiple projects that helped strengthen my understanding of core programming concepts and improve my coding skills through practical implementation..

 ## Objectives